dsw7/VeryBadScope/README.md

 </p>

-This mode is useful for probing the characteristics of a waveform of interest such that an appropriate trigger level and type can be chosen.
+This mode is useful for probing the characteristics of a waveform of interest such that an appropriate trigger type and level (or delta) can be chosen.

 ### Exporting data for analysis
 For more accurate analysis, the data collected by the device can be exported to CSV format.
 For example, to